Many questions about the VITA tax program are answered here.

 If you are receiving your refund by check, it will be mailed by the IRS 14-21 days after your return is e-filed and accepted.
 Allow a few more days for the mail system to get the check to you.

-To check on the status of your federal refund, you can either track your refund online or call 1-800-829-1954.
-With either method, you will need to provide your Social Security or ITIN Number, filing status, and the amount of your refund (all of this is on your copy of your tax return).
+To check on the status of your Federal refund, visit track your refund online.
+You will need to provide your Social Security or ITIN Number, filing status, and the amount of your refund (all of this is on your copy of your tax return).
 Information on your refund will not be available for 7-10 business days after your return is filed.
+Click here to check on the status of your Colorado state refund.

 Yes – in fact, we encourage direct deposit.
 Direct deposit is safer and faster than having a paper check mailed to you.
 All you need to provide is your bank account number, and the routing number (which tells the IRS which bank to send the money to).
 Both of these will appear at the bottom of one of your checks, if you have a checking account.
 If you are using a savings account, contact your bank to find out what the routing number is.